khushboo1510/book-with-me/README.md

-## Book with me
+## BookWithMe

-This is a rentals app built using React and node.js
+This is a web app that connects people looking to rent their homes with people who are looking for accommodations.
+The app is built using React and node.js